 - Make sure that your approach to the environment ties in with your overall business strategy and values.

-- Include environmental impact in the criteria you use when considering new investments or activities.
+- Include environmental impact in the criteria you use when considering new investments, partners or activities.

 - Establish key performance indicators (KPIs) that will allow you to monitor your environmental performance and set goals for improvements.